 Griswold is co-editor, with David Konstan, of Ancient Forgiveness: Classical, Judaic, and Christian (Cambridge University Press, 2012).
 This book is a collection of essays by leading scholars on the nature and scope of classical (both Greek and Roman) as well as early Christian and Judaic conceptions of forgiveness (related notions such as mercy, clemency, pardon, excuse, and the like are also discussed).

 He is currently writing about Jean-Jacques Rousseau and Adam Smith.
 Work in progress includes:

-- “Liberty and Compulsory Civil Religion in Rousseau’s Social Contract,” conditionally accepted for publication by the Journal of the History of Philosophy (conditional acceptance 9.4.13.
-(Under revision in light of referee comments.)
+- “Liberty and Compulsory Civil Religion in Rousseau’s Social Contract,” accepted 12.12.13 for publication by the Journal of the History of Philosophy (conditional acceptance 9.4.13).

 - “Exchange and Self-Falsification: J.-J. Rousseau and A. Smith in Dialogue.”
 (Draft paper, tentative title.)
 Being presented in various venues, including as a 2013 Marshall Lecture at Boston College.